-9.7.1 The application includes hard and soft landscaping proposals with the plans having been amended since originally submitted.

-9.7.2 Soft Landscaping includes the existing trees which are to be retained and protected as per Arboricultural Impact Assessment (AIA) and the amendments include 'significantly enhanced landscaping and tree planting in this area to screen the Phase 1 Unit car park' together with 'significant visual amenity and landscape outlook benefit for in excess of 30 properties close to the north eastern site boundary'.

-9.7.3 The proposals have been considered by the Council's Arboriculturist who initially advised that the tree works schedule identifies trees to be removed to facilitate development, including woodland TPO trees within G19 (Alder 30 stems CAT C), G22 (mixed broadleaf woodland) Cat B, G42 (Mix of part protected oak and willow CAT B) and G28A (mixed broadleaf trees CAT B).
+- 9.7.1 The application includes hard and soft landscaping proposals with the plans having been amended since originally submitted and again following deferment by Planning Committee.
+The following is as originally reported with an update at the end of this section. - 9.7.2 Soft Landscaping includes the existing trees which are to be retained and protected as per Arboricultural Impact Assessment (AIA) and the amendments include 'significantly enhanced landscaping and tree planting in this area to screen the Phase 1 Unit car park' together with 'significant visual amenity and landscape outlook benefit for in excess of 30 properties close to the north eastern site boundary'. - 9.7.3 The proposals have been considered by the Council's Arboriculturist who initially advised that the tree works schedule identifies trees to be removed to facilitate development, including woodland TPO trees within G19 (Alder 30 stems CAT C), G22 (mixed broadleaf woodland) Cat B, G42 (Mix of part protected oak and willow CAT B) and G28A (mixed broadleaf trees CAT B).
 There are other tree groups of non-protected trees to be removed as well as 14 individual specimen trees.

-9.7.4 The mitigation plan identified over 400 individual trees of mixed broadleaf species to be planted within the site as well as 334 meters of deciduous native hedging resulting in a net gain of trees and hedging within the development.
+- 9.7.4 The mitigation plan identified over 400 individual trees of mixed broadleaf species to be planted within the site as well as 334 meters of deciduous native hedging resulting in a net gain of trees and hedging within the development.
 Sections of TPO woodland are to be retained during development, predominantly on the western boundary within W1 of TPO 2010 No 2.
-To clarify 516 trees are to be planted.

-9.7.5 Given the amount of proposed planting and the retention of protected woodland as identified on the proposal, the Arboriculturist has no objections in this instance to the removal of trees, including CAT B and C TPO trees, given the significant net gain of trees and hedges identified on the application.
-However, a condition should be imposed to ensure that protective fencing for trees identified for retention is erected in accordance Figure 2 of BS 5837 - 2012.
+To clarify 516 trees are to be planted. - 9.7.5 Given the amount of proposed planting and the retention of protected woodland as identified on the proposal, the Arboriculturist has no objections in this instance to the removal of trees, including CAT B and C TPO trees, given the significant net gain of trees and hedges identified on the application.
+However, a condition should be imposed to ensure that protective fencing for trees identified for retention is erected in accordance Figure 2 of BS 5837 2012.
 The recommended condition requires that the site manager or other suitably qualified appointed person will be responsible for inspecting the protective fencing daily; any damage to the fencing or breaches of the fenced area should be rectified immediately.
-The fencing will remain in place until completion of all site works and then only removed when all construction traffic is removed from site.

-9.7.6 The Landscaping plans have also been considered by GMEU who advise the following:
+The fencing will remain in place until completion of all site works and then only removed when all construction traffic is removed from site. - 9.7.6 The Landscaping plans have also been considered by GMEU who advise the following: